Chinese Cubans

 Chinese Cubans (chino-cubano) are Cubans of full or mixed Chinese ancestry who were born in or have immigrated to Cuba.
 They are part of the ethnic Chinese diaspora (or Overseas Chinese).
+The population peaked to around 60,000 in the 1950s, but almost entirely disappeared in the aftermath of the 1959 Cuban Revolution, with the population largely disappearing to Miami, Florida, or elsewhere in Latin America.